VFPX/Win32API/samples/sample_410.md

 For sending a message to another computer -- say with DESK3011 name -- the Tmsg object creates file handle using mailslot name \\DESK3011\Maislot\foxapp, and writes message data to this handle using WriteFile function.

 A message has a simple format:
-<LI>sender - 24 bytes -- local computer name
+* sender - 24 bytes -- local computer name
-<LI>confirmation flag - 1 byte
+* confirmation flag - 1 byte
-<LI>system message flag - 1 byte
+* system message flag - 1 byte
-<LI>message body - the rest of the message
+* message body - the rest of the message

 The GetMessages method is invoked on each Timer event checking for incoming messages.